element

 What is the National Agreement on Closing the Gap?

-The National Agreement on Closing the Gap is a landmark agreement between the Coalition of Aboriginal and Torres Strait Islander Peak Organisations and all Australian governments at Commonwealth, state, territory and local levels that sets a new way of working together to improve life outcomes for Aboriginal and Torres Strait Islander peoples.
-It was formally agreed and signed on 27 July 2020 after extensive engagement with Aboriginal and Torres Strait Islander communities and organisations.
+The National Agreement on Closing the Gap represents a fundamental shift in how governments work with Aboriginal and Torres Strait Islander communities, families and organisations, moving from top-down decision-making to genuine partnership and shared accountability.
+The National Agreement is a landmark commitment between the Coalition of Aboriginal and Torres Strait Islander Peak Organisations and all Australian governments at the Commonwealth, state, territory and local levels.
+It was formally signed on 27 July 2020, following extensive engagement with Aboriginal and Torres Strait Islander communities and organisations across the country.

 Under the National Agreement, all governments have committed to: